Miquel Roger i Casamada: Biography

 His chamber opera, Nascita e apoteosi di Horo, won a prize at the First Chamber Opera Competition held by the Spanish National Youth Orchestra.

 In 1996 he founded the label Anacrusi, of which he was the managing director and whose main objective was the dissemination of contemporary twentieth and twenty first century music.
 In 2001, he renovated the old theatre at Jafre (Girona) and turned it into a recording studio under the name l'Auditòrium.
 As musical producer he was responsible for recordings with soloists and chamber orchestras, including the Orquestra Ciutat de Barcelona and Nacional de Catalunya, Orquesta de Cordoba, Orquesta de Malaga, Orquestra Simfonica d'Euskadi, Orquesta de RTV de España, Orquestra de Cambra d'Andorra, and Tokio Quartet.

-He taught musical theory at the Manresa Conservatoire (1982-1986).
+He taught musical theory at the Manresa Conservatoire (1982–1986).
 In 1987 he was appointed head of the music theory department and teacher of counterpoint, music history, aesthetics and composition at the Badalona Conservatoire.

 Roger's music has its roots in the Second Viennese School and has developed gradually towards an aesthetic free of academic restraints.
 At times, the morphological structure of his music displays a markedly contrapuntal mentality which, by its audacity, seems to establish a link with the inquiring spirit of Renaissance polyphony.
 On the other hand, he occasionally displays a clearly homophonic tendency.
 His work stands out for the logical structure and austere progression, free of digressions, which he applies to the development of his compositions.

+He died in Vilagrassa in 2017, aged 62.